Glossary

 Relational Data Model

 The relational data model is based on a set of tables.
 Each table contains fields.
 Those fields that are common across tables can be used to “join” two or more tables.
-The relational data model is implemented in relational database systems such as Oracle.
+The relational data model is implemented in relational database systems and data warehouses such as Oracle.
 Structured Query Language (SQL) is a widely-used mechanism for generating queries and writing data to relational databases.

 Network Data Model